Factors That Affect Currency and Foreign Exchange Rates

-There are many factors that can cause currency changes and fluctuations.
-Exchange rates can be unpredictable and as one of the indicators monitored closely in the finance world, it is important to know why such changes occur.
+There are many factors that can cause currency changes, fluctuations and exchange rate determination.
+Foreign exchange rates can be unpredictable and there are many factors influencing exchange rates.
+As one of the key indicators monitored closely in the finance world, it is important to know why such changes occur.
 The exchange rate can often be used as an indicator to determine the health of an economy.

 The image below details how much exchange rates can fluctuate in just a short span of 3 years.